must-lleibl/TreeCapitator/README.md

 Its just like pc plugin but with new commands... you can search the net for pc plugin.
 Description...

--This plugin must work like (the old shoghicp^s plugin) but with the new code and extra commands.
+-This plugin must work like (the old @shoghicp^s plugin) but with the new code and extra commands.
 -commands/

  For admins (work with permission plus plugin)...